Can you file and win a Google DMCA counter notice? Find out what happened when I filed one.

 When you are handling multiple niche sites, you never really get to know the problems of your audience in-depth.
-You don’t get the lingo nor what they care about, apart from what your favorite keyword tool is showing.
+You don’t get to understand the lingo nor what the audience really cares about, apart from what your favorite keyword tool is telling you.

-At the beginning of the year, I decided to scale down on my niche sites.
+At the beginning of the year, I decided to scale down my niche sites projects.
 I decided to sell off some of the projects I’d started but wasn’t really focusing on.
 Apart from this, I just stopped tracking some of the sites.
-I would occasionally check my Amazon earnings to see how much income the sites were generating but I didn’t really do anything to grow or maintain them.
+I would occasionally check my Amazon earnings to see how much income the sites were generating.

 No content.
 No links.
 No nothing.

 Anyway, a couple of days ago, I was looking to exchange links in one of the private Skype groups that I’m in.
 Someone wanted a link in the niche that I’m in.
 Great, easy way to score a link.
 As an after thought, I decided to check the metrics of my site.

 To my horror, this is what I saw when checking the site on SEMrush: